-When we talk about the asteroid Sappho in astrology, we’re calling in the spirit of the poet who lived over 2,500 years ago on the island of Lesbos.
-Yes, that’s where the word lesbian comes from.
+When we talk about the asteroid Sappho in astrology, we’re calling on the spirit of a poet who lived over 2,500 years ago on the island of Lesbos, the very place that gave us the word lesbian.

 Sappho Aspects